adobe/experience-platform-dsw-reference/bootstrap/README.md

 # Workflow
 Following are the steps the script runs through to setup the input and output datasets in the org:
 1. Get the access token to access the APIs
 2. Get the tenantID of the org
-3. Create Retail Sales Class
+3. Create retail sales class
-4. Create Input Retail Sales Mixin with the class url
+4. Create input retail sales mixin with the class url
-5. Create Input Retail Sales Schema with the class url and the mixin url
+5. Create input retail sales schema with the class url and the mixin url
-6. Create Input Dataset with the schema url
+6. Create input dataset with the schema url
-7. Create Batch with the dataset id
+7. Create batch with the dataset id
 8. Replace the tenant id in the json
 9. Upload the datafile (with the tenantID from above)
 10. Close the batch
 11. Create mixin for transformed data with the class url
-12. Create Schema for transformed data with the class url and the mixin url
+12. Create schema for transformed data with the class url and the mixin url
-13. Create dataset with the schema url
+13. Create transformed dataset with the schema url
-14. Create Output Retail Sales Mixin with the class url from step 3
+14. Create output retail sales mixin with the class url from step 3
-15. Create Output Retail Sales Schema with the class url and the mixin url
+15. Create output retail sales schema with the class url and the mixin url
-16. Create Output Dataset with the schema
+16. Create output dataset with the schema
 17. Build the engine artifacts based on the configuration

 # Setup